Monday, 14 July 2014

 When we crawled out in the morning, the sky was as clear as eggshell and the sun was gilding the tops of the trees.
 On the other hand, our grassy allotment was almost submerged and we had to carry everything up to a seat near the entrance to pack up.
 Sheets of water flew off the tent when we shook it.

-It was a good feeling to leave this place where we had spent such a miserable Sunday afternoon.
+It was a good feeling to leave this place where we had spent such a dreary Sunday afternoon.

 We set off with optimistic tread through the deserted streets (it was Bastille Day), arriving in the main square about 7:30 am with the intention of having a proper caffein-rich French breakfast, but nothing was open except a couple of boulangeries.
 Not for the first time, we cursed the French National Day.